 Thinking Outside the Box, the strong point of a good leader

-The responsive prepper is all too aware of the available resources that can be found in a certain environment and he or she can make good use of those resources.
+The responsive prepper is all too aware of the available resources that can be found in a certain environment.
+He or she can make good use of those resources during a crisis.
 The ability to improvise and come up with solutions when all odds are against you is what separates a real leader from a pretend one.
-Even law enforcement and first responders often use solutions that are not listed in training manuals and these improvised tactics save lives.
+Even law enforcement and first responders often use solutions that are not listed in training manuals.
+These improvised tactics save lives and are a clear example of human ingenuity.
 Your ability to survive will largely be attributed to your quick and decisive action, but also to the ways you are able to improvise and find solutions that may seem impossible for the average Joe.
 As you have adopted a leadership role, you must be able and willing to act when necessary even if sometimes you have to rely on unusual solutions or tactics.

 Suggested article: Prepping starts with you